Non-Stationary Queues with Batch Arrivals: Acknowledgements

 \section{Acknowledgements}

-This paper was partially composed when Andrew Daw was a doctoral student at Cornell, at which time he was supported by the National Science Foundation through a Graduate Research Fellowship under grant DGE-1650441.
+This research was initiated when Andrew Daw was a doctoral student at Cornell, at which time he was supported by the National Science Foundation through a Graduate Research Fellowship under grant DGE-1650441.